kwan22/habits/conclusions.md

 # Acknowledgements

-Thanks to Aman Hambleton for the Building Habits series.
+Thanks to Aman Hambleton for inspiring the Building Habits series. <br>
-Thanks to wonderginger, yujene, and zaj mahal for their support and enthusiasm in brainstorming and peer review.
+Thanks to wonderginger, yujene, and zaj mahal for their support and enthusiasm in brainstorming and peer review. <br>
 And of course, thanks to Celeste and the associated speedrunning community.

 (links to celeste community resources)